 What Is the Difference Between Western and Japanese Knives?

 All knives have a beveled edge, meaning there is a slight angle on the side that runs down the edge.
 Generally, Western knives are double-beveled, and traditional Japanese knives are single-beveled.
-Double-beveled means the knife is sharpened on both sides and usually forms a V-shaped edge.
-Single-beveled means the angle is only created on one side while the other side of the blade is completely straight.
+Double-beveled knives are sharpened on both sides and usually form a V-shaped edge, while single-beveled knives are straight on one side.
 Western-style knives are the most common and utilitarian while Japanese knives are designed for precision slicing (i.e. slicing sushi).

 Do You Tip a Knife Sharpener?